ahernandez6/Nematostella_acclimation/02-DMR_ANNOTATION/README.md

 * Commands used to identity and annotate differentially methylated genes

 #### dss_temp_var.R
-* Script to identify differentially methylated regions for pairwise comparisons of DNA collected from animals acclimated to 15°C, 20°C, and 25°C
+* Custom script to identify differentially methylated regions for pairwise comparisons of DNA collected from animals acclimated to 15°C, 20°C, and 25°C

 * Input was coverage output files (bismark.cov.gz) generated from methylation calling using Bismark.